nodejs/node/doc/api/brotli.md

   const raw = fs.createReadStream('index.html');
   const acceptEncoding = request.headers['accept-encoding'] || '';

-  // Note: This is not a conformant accept-encoding parser.
+  // This is not a conformant accept-encoding parser.
   // See https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.3
   if (/\bbr\b/.test(acceptEncoding)) {
     response.writeHead(200, { 'Content-Encoding': 'br' });

-    // Note: A quality of 4 is a good balance of speed and quality.
+    // A quality of 4 is a good balance of speed and quality.
     // See https://blogs.akamai.com/2016/02/understanding-brotlis-potential.html
     raw.pipe(new brotli.Compress({ quality: 4 })).pipe(response);
   } else {